charlee-cz/charlee-cz.github.io/_posts/DLP2000EVM.md

 [Reference for mech mounting of this chip](https://www.ti.com/lit/an/dlpa069/dlpa069.pdf?ts=1760743229866)

+As it turns out, this is available: https://www.ti.com/tool/download/DLPR067

 ## Debugging start-up for the EVM

 The EVM runs through some procedures upon start-up, which you can check the status of using the LEDs near the optical engine.